2014-15 Annual Report (Text version)

 QTC provides the following information pursuant to obligations under section 23 of the Public Sector Ethics Act 1994 (Qld) to report on action taken to comply with certain sections of the Act.

-QTC’s corporate governance policies and practices ensure that QTC:
+QTC’s human resource management and corporate governance policies and practices ensure that QTC:

-- acts ethically, within appropriate law, policy and convention, and
+- acts ethically with regard to its Code of Conduct and within appropriate law, policy and convention, and

 - addresses the systems and processes necessary for the proper direction and management of its business and affairs.

 - observing high standards of integrity and fair-dealing in the conduct of its business, and

 - acting with due care, diligence and skill.